mchklt/Network-Security-Project/README.md

    - Sign up for an account.
 During signup, you’ll be asked to provide a network name.
 Choose a name, like "networkproject" (this name is crucial for anyone wanting to connect to your network via VPN).
    - After signing up, log in to your account.

-   During account creation, you'll be prompted for some information and given multiple choices to connect your machine with Twingate.
+   During account creation, youll be prompted for some information and given multiple choices to connect your machine with Twingate.
 I chose the bash script command, which was simple and effective.
 I copied the script and pasted it into the terminal to complete the process.

 2. **Configure the Network:**
    - In the Twingate panel, go to **Resources** and click **+Resource** to add the network you want to be accessible via the VPN.